ubernostrum/webcolors/docs/contents.rst

 .. data:: HTML4_NAMES_TO_HEX

-   A dictionary whose keys are the normalized names of the sixteen named HTML 4 colors, and whose values are the normalized hexadecimal values of those colors.
+   A :class:`dict` whose keys are the normalized names of the sixteen named HTML 4 colors, and whose values are the normalized hexadecimal values of those colors.